 Picture copyright: Lumaca, Commons Wikipedia

-Clump perennial with ornamental leaves and dark red oval flowers.
+Clumping perennial with ornamental leaves and dark red, oval flowers.
 Native to a few cooler climate states of USA.
 Young leaves are edible and be used in salads or soups.

 Seeds freely, so dead head if you want to prevent seedlings or use it in meadow-type of garden where it can naturalize.